 Reporting Injury at a New Jersey Amusement Park

-In the unfortunate event that you or your loved one is injured at an amusement park in New Jersey, it is extremely important that you reach out to a legal team for help.
+In the unfortunate event that you or your loved one is injured at an amusement park in New Jersey, your first step is to get medical treatment.
+The next extremely important step is reaching out to a qualified legal team for help.

-If you have been injured in one of these situations, the State of New Jersey requires you to provide the amusement park with a written notice that includes all of the pertinent details of the incident within 90 days.
+If you have been injured in one of these situations, the State of New Jersey requires you to provide the amusement park with a written notice that includes all of the pertinent details of the incident within 90 days of the incident.
 This is why it is extremely important to seek legal help to avoid losing your option to pursue a claim for your injuries.

 Here at Dansky | Katz | Ringold | York, we recommended that you speak with an experienced amusement park personal injury lawyer on our team prior to speaking to any representatives on behalf of the amusement park.